lunosai/GmailNotify-PubSub-GCP/README.md

 - The Pub/Sub handler forwards only the `emailAddress` from the incoming Gmail notification to your webhook; it does not fetch or include message contents.

 ### Webhook signature
-- If `external.webhookSecret` is set, outgoing webhook requests include an `X-Signature` header containing an HMAC-SHA256 hex digest of the JSON payload (the same secret is used for all mailboxes).
+- If the `WEBHOOK_SECRET` secret is set, outgoing webhook requests include an `X-Signature` header containing an HMAC-SHA256 hex digest of the JSON payload (the same secret is used for all mailboxes).
 - When no secret is provided, the header is omitted and requests are sent unsigned.
 - Payload shape: `{ "emailAddress": "<mailbox email from Pub/Sub payload>" }` (only field).